Campus policy requires that each vehicle have a parking tag hanging on the rearview mirror.

 If you need to reschedule an upcoming lesson due to other reasons, please contact your instructor immediately.

-If the student is ill, or there is a family emergency, please contact the instructor or the CMS office before 3:00 p.m. on the day of the regularly scheduled lesson.
+If the student is ill, or there is a family emergency, the instructor must be notified at least three (3) hours prior the regularly scheduled lesson.

 NOTE: If the instructor is not present for a regularly scheduled lesson and you have not been informed in advance, contact the CMS office immediately.

 The relationship between teacher and student is critical to the development of the musician.
 A primary goal of the Community Music School is to make certain that every student is carefully matched with their teacher.